davewallace/api-specimen/README.md

 `js-googlemaps` directory contains only a README file contain a link to a more relevant sample; https://github.com/google/google-api-nodejs-client.git

+An embedded sample's contents, having been included from an external source, must be contained within a `embed` directory inside the sample directory, eg;
+`/js-googlemaps/embed/`.

 # Contributions

 In case there's a better workflow with simplicity in mind, let's have a master